Toward a physically motivated notion of Gaussian complexity geometry: Conclusions

 In this paper we have proposed a geometric notion of circuit complexity for Gaussian states of both bosonic and fermionic systems that has a built-in way of accounting for 1) the presence of possible inhomogeneities (which change the cost of a given gate depending on what state it acts on), and 2) the presence of non-reversibilities (which assign different costs to paths related by time reversal).
 This allows us to build a geometric complexity measure that can capture features of the physical complexity of state preparation that one can experience in practice.

 Instead of focusing on one particular choice of complexity measure, we kept as much generality as possible in the form of complexity functional based on Riemannian metrics on the group of Gaussian transformations.
 This allowed us to highlight a set of minimal assumptions that the Riemannian metric should satisfy in order to potentially be a good physical measure of how complex a given state is.
 With that, we were then able to generalize a previous characterization of state complexity considered in the literature~\cite{Hackl2018, Chapman2019, HacklKahler2021} thanks to a generalized cylindrical foliation of the space of Gaussian transformations that applies to any Riemannian metric satisfying the assumptions of Sec.~\ref{Sec:gengaussianmetric}.
-Among many other things, this can model the fact that, in quantum optics, squeezing an already squeezed state becomes increasingly difficult.
+This shows how to preserve/adapt a lot of the techniques and results from~\cite{Hackl2018, Chapman2019, HacklKahler2021}, while at the same time being more flexible with the specifics of the complexity metric---which, among many other things, can naturally model the fact that in quantum optics, for instance, squeezing can be more or less costly depending on how squeezed the state already is.

 We also proposed an extension to the framework that includes an additional term in the cost functional which makes directions on the space of Gaussian transformations that are connected by time-reversal have different costs.
 We consider this to be a well-motivated feature that a physical measure of circuit complexity (understood as a quantifier of the ``hardness'' of preparing a given state or unitary) may display: after all, from an experimentalist's perspective, given two states $\ket{\psi_1}$ and $\ket{\psi_2}$, it is not uncommon to encounter situations where the experienced difficulty in preparing $\ket{\psi_1}$ starting from $\ket{\psi_2}$ is not the same as starting from $\ket{\psi_1}$ and then preparing $\ket{\psi_2}$.
 This is realized in the model proposed in Sec.~\ref{sec:notimereversal} through the addition of a background $1$-form on the space of Gaussian transformations which behaves like a background vector potential.